-Kratom Alkaloids and Effects Explained
+Kratom Alkaloids List and Effects Explained

 Mitragynine is the main alkaloid found in kratom, with concentrations of up to 66%.
 Other alkaloids present in kratom include speciogynine, speciociliatine, paynantheine, raubasine, and mitraphylline.
 In addition, a small amount of corynantheidine and other alkaloids are also present.